vojeroen/timetracker/README.md

 - only support for sqlite
 - security

-Also, the docker image only runs gunicorn, which servers static assets as well.
+Also, the docker image only runs gunicorn, which serves static assets as well.
 It would be better if static assets were served by a dedicated nginx instance.

 ## Development
 The repository contains two separate sources: